 All areas of the body may form pathological conditions; the facial region and the mouth are no different.
 Examples of some pathological lesions include: ulcers (sores), areas of pigmentation, lumps and bumps of the gums and cheek, and swellings of the jaws.

 Luckily, most of these lesions are benign but may still require further treatment to resolve.
-Dr. Steinberg & Dr. Nick may recommend a biopsy in order to be able to tell what is causing the problem.
+Dr. Steinberg, Dr. Nick & Dr. Figueroa may recommend a biopsy in order to be able to tell what is causing the problem.
 A biopsy is a minor surgical procedure, during which a small sample of tissue is surgically removed.
 This can usually be done under local anesthesia although some patients may prefer to have some IV sedation.
 The specimen is then sent to a pathologist, a specialist who looks at the tissue under a microscope to help make a diagnosis.
 Once the diagnosis is established, treatment can be more specifically directed for that particular entity.

 Jaw Cysts and Tumors